tomh157/budgeting/e2e/README.md

 And I add an Expense(anything other than income)of $100
 When I click the Add button
 Then I expect the entry to be added to the budget
-And the total outflow in Red to increase by $100
+And the total outflowto increase
-And the working balance to decrease by $100
+And the working balance to decrease
-*

 MANUAL TEST CASES